Prior to most dermatologic surgery, a biopsy of the lesion is performed. Three methods used include:

 Once the tissue is available, it is placed under a microscope and studied by experts in pathology.
-Drs.
-Richey and Vannucci are both Board Certified Histopathologists.
-Dr. Sajben is also an expert in pathology.
+Dr. Vannucci and Dr. Sajben are both Board Certified Histopathologists.
 If indicated, the tissue specimens are sent to the Melanoma Center at the University of California San Francisco for a second opinion.

 Dermatologic surgery is almost always performed in a medical office.
 Local anesthetic is used.
 Minimal to no discomfort will be experienced during and after the procedure.
 The following procedures are used for skin cancers, benign lesions such as cysts, moles, actinic keratosis, seborrheic keratosis and warts.

 There are four methods of performing dermatologic surgery.

 Surgical excision followed by wound closure using one of the following techniques:

 - Grafts or flaps if the wound is more extensive

 Curettage and Electrodessication:

 - A sharp instrument called a curette is used to scrape away the malignant tissue

 - An electrosurgical unit is used to stop bleeding and burn away additional tissue

 - Wound healing is by secondary intention, meaning it is not closed with sutures